-Dan Gaylin is the President and Chief Executive Officer of NORC at the University of Chicago and works collaboratively with NORC’s Board of Trustees and senior leaders to guide and execute all aspects of the organization’s strategic vision, daily operations, research agenda, and client offerings.
-Previously, Gaylin held the role of Executive Vice President of Research Programs and oversaw all of NORC’s research departments, guiding implementation, development, partnerships and collaborations, and strategic planning.
+Dan Gaylin is the President and Chief Executive Officer of NORC at the University of Chicago.
+Working closely with NORC’s Board of Trustees and senior leaders, he is responsible for all aspects of the organization’s strategic vision, daily operations, research agenda, and client offerings.

 NORC is an objective, non-partisan, global research institution.
 With 2,500 employees, its primary offices are in Chicago and the Washington DC area, with multiple regional locations throughout the United States.
 The organization conducts approximately $180 million in research each year for government, nonprofit, and business clients in the United States and nearly 50 countries around the world.
 NORC’s work covers the full range of human experience including economics and the workforce, international development, education and learning, health and well-being, and society and public affairs.
 Founded in 1941, NORC has a long-standing reputation for scientific rigor, social responsibility, and innovative leadership in advancing the methods, scope, and accessibility of modern research.